FIWARE-AI-Marketplace/AI-Marketplace-PoC/doc/poc-introduction.rst

 * Description of the covered use cases and the single steps involved.
 * Story 1: Consumer activates AI service via marketplace, AI service is already available with a pre-trained model, marketplace notifies AI service about prediction endpoint, subscription to context broker about prediction results, consumer sends updates on current animal state, consumer gets prediction results
+* Story 2 (optional): Provider and Consumer process for a data service
 * Description should be provided for the 3 different views of involved parties: marketplace, AI service and consumer.